mouchtaris/delta-linux/Tools/Delta/DeltaExtraLibraries/CORBAGateway/README.txt

 	- First run the batch file to register the idl file to the IFR.
 	- Run the server application using Sparrow IDE.
 	- Run the client application using Sparrow IDE.

+All batch files assume that the required corba executables (along with the dlls they need) are located within %TAO_ROOT%\bin.

 *** Contact Information ***
 For any information, comments, bug reports, etc. about DeltaCORBA contact: